Is your space too hot or too cold?

 You may have a programmable thermostat at home which is set to one temperature during the day and another more comfortable temperature when you arrive home from work.
 The building schedules on campus work in a similar fashion.
 They have “occupied” and “unoccupied” set-points that raise or lower the temperature to save energy and money when no one is using the space.
 The occupied set-points are 69 oF in the winter and 76oF in the summer.
 During unoccupied hours, temperatures will be set back to 55 oF in the winter and 85 oF in the summer based on building capability and function.
 Email firstname.lastname@example.org adjustments to the building schedules to save energy.

-At home, if you are hot, you may be able to open a window, or if you’re cold, you may be able to use a space heater.
+Don't try to fix the problem yourself.
+At home, you may be able to open a window if you are hot or use a space heater if you’re cold.
 However, the HVAC systems in the campus buildings are much larger than your air conditioning or furnace at home and function differently.
 Therefore, temperature discomforts also need to be handled differently.

 Opening a window in your campus office will cause the (VAV) box that supplies cool air to the space to register a pressure difference.
 Subsequently, the box will work harder to cool the room.
 This not only uses more energy and money but is also harder on the mechanical equipment.
 If you see an open window, please shut it or notify us of any energy-saving opportunities at email@example.com.
 Areas that are either too hot or too cold should be reported as soon as possible to Facilities Services at 785-864-4770.